 Software Release Date: 06/26/2007

-Note: F5 offers both feature releases and maintenance releases.
-For more information on our release policies, see Description of the F5 Networks software version number format.
+Note: F5 now offers both feature releases and maintenance releases.
+For more information on our new release policies, see Description of the F5 Networks software version number format.

 In addition to these release notes, the following user documentation is relevant to this release.